alextitov19/CSA-Portfolio/README.md

 ### Neil
 Contributor | Evaluation Score | Reasoning
 ----------- | ---------------- | ----------
 Eyaad Mir  |  10   | Worked on succesfully [integrating the store](https://github.com/alextitov19/CSA-Portfolio/blob/1c48bdd0b445a377b51a3e057a4f05a20d3ba008/src/Store/Store.java#L181) with the calculator functions in a clean and seamless UI.
-Communicated well with other groups
+Communicated well with other groups.
+Also worked hard on the [README](./README.md) to make it display our project information effectively
 Alex Titov  |   10  | Worked on connecting all of our mini-labs together through a seamless and well put together [XML](./XMLs/Users).
 Used queues and added receipts through the [gmail](.src/Gmail/Gmail.)
 Sean Rollins |  10  | Created one of many games in our project which you can play to earn money - [quiz](./src/Quiz/QuizUI.java).
+Sean also added [log and natural log functions to the calculator](https://github.com/alextitov19/CSA-Portfolio/blob/64f4be8be80b987550c45d279c95ca1e7d214173/src/CalculatorUI/CalculatorUI.java#L449)
 Andrew Pu | 10  | Worked on multiple games in our project such as [Higher Lower](./src/Games/HighLow.java), [Chimp memory game](./src/Games/Chimp.java), and [Rock Paper Scissors](./src/Games/RPS.java).
 Included [MVC](./src/Games/) in some of his games aswell.

 MVP | Reasoning